PenangvsLangkawi

 Budget: Duty-Free vs Street-Cheap

-Langkawi is a duty-free island, so alcohol and chocolate are genuinely cheap (a beer costs RM 5-8 vs RM 15+ in Penang).
+Langkawi is a duty-free island, so alcohol and chocolate are noticeably cheap (a beer costs RM 5-8 vs RM 15+ in Penang).
 But accommodation is pricier — Langkawi skews resort-level.
 Overall daily spend: Penang RM 150-250, Langkawi RM 200-400.
 Penang wins on food costs; Langkawi wins on drinks.

 Nature: Langkawi Has the Edge

-The Langkawi Sky Bridge and cable car are genuinely spectacular — better than Penang Hill in my opinion.
+The Langkawi Sky Bridge and cable car are spectacular — better than Penang Hill in my opinion.
 The mangrove kayak tour through the geopark is unforgettable, and island-hopping to Dayang Bunting (Pregnant Maiden Lake) is a full day of adventure.
 Penang has the Tropical Spice Garden and some jungle trails, but Langkawi's natural attractions are more dramatic.

 Choose Based on Your Style#